I’m Steve Ember. And I’m Shirley Griffith with EXPLORATIONS in VOA Special English.

-Around 1484, Leonardo moved to Milan.
-There, he worked for the city’s ruler, Ludovico Sforza.
+Around fourteen eighty-two, Leonardo moved to Milan.
+There, he worked for the city's ruler, Ludovico Sforza.
 This ruler invited Leonardo to Milan not as an artist, but as a musician.
 Historians say Leonardo was one of the most skillful lyre players in all of Italy.
 But he also continued his work as a painter.
 He also designed everything from festivals to weapons and a sculpture for Ludovico Sforza.

 One famous work from Leonardo's Milan period is called "Virgin of the Rocks."
 It shows Jesus as a baby along with his mother, Mary, and John the Baptist also as a baby.
 They are sitting outside in an unusual environment.
 Leonardo used his careful observations of nature to paint many kinds of plants.
 In the background are a series of severe rock formations.
 This painting helped Leonardo make it clear to the ruler and people of Milan that he was a very inventive and skillful artist.

 Leonardo later made his famous painting "The Last Supper" for the dining room of a religious center in Milan.
 He combined his studies in light, math, psychology, geometry and anatomy for this special work.
 He designed the painting to look like it was part of the room.
 The painting shows a story from the Bible in which Jesus eats a meal with his followers for the last time.
 Jesus announces that one of them will betray him.